Deploy on Kubernetes, with Kafka support

 Uninstall

-Delete the Kubernetes resources created for this deployment with:
+To remove the Kubernetes resources created for this deployment, run:

 kubectl delete -f kafkorama-namespace.yaml